pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 in all models.
-For example, on the THREDDS server, the GFS has a field named ``Total_cloud_cover_entire_atmosphere_Mixed_intervals_Average``, while the RAP has a field named ``Total_cloud_cover_entire_atmosphere_single_layer``, and a similar field in the HRRR is named ``Total_cloud_cover_entire_atmosphere``.
+For example, on the THREDDS server, the GFS has a field named ``Total_cloud_cover_entire_atmosphere_Mixed_intervals_Average``, while the NAM has a field named ``Total_cloud_cover_entire_atmosphere_single_layer``, and a similar field in the HRRR is named ``Total_cloud_cover_entire_atmosphere``.